kstenerud/concise-encoding/cte-specification.md

 ### Empty

 Denotes the absence of data.
 Some languages implement this as the "null" value.
+It must be in lower case (`Empty`, `EMPTY`, `eMPty` are invalid).

+Use this with care, as some languages may have restrictions on how it may be used in data structures.

 Example: